nubolab-ffwd/svelte-fluent/src/routes/docs/getting-started/+page.svelte.md

----
-title: Getting started
+# Getting started
----

-# {title}

 ## What is svelte-fluent?

-svelte-fluent is a svelte component library that aims to make it effortless to localize applications using the [Fluent](https://projectfluent.org/) localization system by Mozilla.
+`svelte-fluent` is a svelte component library that aims to make it effortless to localize applications using the [Fluent](https://projectfluent.org/) localization system by Mozilla.

 ## Installation

-Install svelte-fluent with your package manager of choice.
+Install `svelte-fluent` with your package manager of choice.

 ```sh
 npm install --save-dev @nubolab-ffwd/svelte-fluent